DFLLinton/Portfolio/learning/markup.md

 We used Google Chrome's lighthouse to check it met certain criteria

 ## 6. Ensure a website displays well on screens of different sizes
-We used media queries to check that it displayed well on screens of different sizes
+We used media queries to check that it displayed well on screens of different sizes.
+One could also use CSS flex or grid.
 ``` css
 @media (max-width: 800px) {
   header {